Introduction

 The legacy package lockdown problem

 A loaded R package lives in a locked namespace.
-That means internal functions are resolved from inside the package bubble.
-When one internal function calls another, R does not look in the global environment.
+Internal functions are resolved from inside the package bubble, so calling a hidden helper from the global environment does not change the package’s internal behavior.

 Why the global workaround fails